harrison-mcadams/aoeMate/README.md

     3. Crop significantly tightly around the icon or number.
     4. Save as a `.png` file in the `templates/` folder.
         _Note: The system is sensitive to the exact pixel structure, so ensure screenshots are from the same resolution used for playing (e.g., 2560x1600)._

+    **Adding Civ-Specific Villager Templates**:

+    If villager detection isn't working for a specific civilization:

+    1. Play a game as that civ and take a screenshot showing the villager queue icon in the top-left.
+    2. Crop the villager icon tightly (it shows the villager queuing in your TC).
+    3. Save as `villager_<civname>.png` (e.g., `villager_mongols.png`, `villager_abbasid.png`).
+    4. Restart aoeMate - it will automatically load and use the new template.

 ---